 Remote real-time captions are produced with the trained captionist at a remote location.
 A voice connection such a phone conferencing system is used to send the voice to the captionist and the real-time text is transmitted via the internet to the desired location.

-Some settings where Print Interpretation may be useful:
+Some settings where Print Interpretation Services may be useful:

 • Supervisory Occasions